 - Once accepted by the reviewers for publication, the manuscripts will undergo an additional review by the editors.
 Once this is done, the manuscripts will be sent to the copy editors so they can adapt them in structure and form to the journal guidelines, make them more visible in the indexing systems, and make sure that their strengths are highlighted, and they meet the highest standards of the wider linguistic and academic community.
 In this process, copy editors will be able to make changes that refine the clarity and conciseness of ideas, unify terms and formats, and improve style.

 - Changes in the number or order of the authors will only be accepted in the first phase of the submission and review process, and must be duly justified and supported.
-The Assignment of Rights and Declaration of Authorship form that all authors must sign is a binding document or agreement in this regard.

 The writing style of manuscripts submitted to Íkala is reviewed several times in the publication process: when initially received, during peer review, and during copy editing and layout.
 To ensure that your manuscript passes the first review, consider the following: